 Craters of the Moon is a dried and hardened field of lava from eruptions which occurred between 2,000 and 15,000 years ago.
 And by “field” I mean several square miles.
 All that black land you see in the pictures, that’s lava.
 Though they generally discourage climbing on the lava because they want to preserve the rocks from eroding so quickly, there are several pretty sick caves you can climb down into!
 Make sure to be careful if you do climb over the lava.
 Craters of the Moon is generally made up of two kinds of lava flows: Pahoehoe (pa-hoy-hoy) and aa (ah-ah).
 The aa is extremely jagged and sharp, hence the name!
 It’s very easy to get yourself all cut up!
 Also, definitely bring a flashlight and do a little caving there (if you’re not claustrophobic).
 Oh, and make sure your flashlight has good batteries…mine didn’t – womp, womp ☹

 The preserve has several wheelchair accessible walking paths that take you through the lava flow.
 Along the paths are signs which tell you about the history and educate you on the landscape.
 You can also climb to the top of a cyder cone!
 Though the hike was a steep one, the black rocks of the cyder cone were gorgeously iridescent, and the top gave us an amazing view of the preserve.
 It is so worth it, so push yourself!

-If you’re traveling through the state of Idaho or if you’re Boise bound (which I heard is a pretty cool city!) take the extra day or half a day to explore the Craters of the Moon.
+If you’re traveling through the state of Idaho, or if you’re Boise bound (which I heard is a pretty cool city!), take the extra day or half of a day to explore the Craters of the Moon.
 Careful, though!
-They are overdue for an eruption, and they expect one anytime now!
+They are overdue for an eruption and are expecting one anytime now!